-Provided that payment may only be made by electronic funds transfer where there is reasonable geographical access to a facility which enables the employee to withdraw some or all of their wages on the usual pay day.
+Provided that where payment is made by electronic funds transfer, there is reasonable geographical access to a facility which enables the employee to withdraw some or all of their wages on the usual pay day.
+Any alternative arrangement for paying wages shall be at the discretion of the employer.

-- 5.5.2 Wages shall be paid in the employer's time and any employee who is not paid within 15 minutes of such employee's ordinary ceasing time shall be deemed to be working during the time the employee is kept waiting. - 5.5.3 Casual employees may by mutual consent be paid in accordance with clause 5.5.1 or at the termination of each engagement.
+- 5.5.2 Wages shall be paid in the employer's time and any employee who is not paid within 15 minutes of such employee's ordinary ceasing time shall be deemed to be working during the time the employee is kept waiting. - 5.5.3 Casual employees may by mutual consent be paid in accordance with clause 5.6.1 or at the termination of each engagement.